jeffbass/imagezmq/docs/api-examples.rst

 Usage Examples
 ==============

-While additional programs using **imagezmq** are being developed, the programs mentioned below show how to use the API.
+The simple test and example programs mentioned below show how to use the API.
 The programs are found in the tests folder.

 The programs ``timing_send_images.py`` and ``timing_receive_images.py`` provide
 examples of how to use the **imagezmq** API to send and receive OpenCV